 I’ve been scheduled for an audition.
 How do I receive the link to my audition room?

-The week of your audition, you will receive an email with detailed instructions about logging in for your online audition and a link to the online audition and interview lobby.
+The week of your audition, you will receive an email with detailed instructions about logging in for your online audition, which will include a link to the online audition and interview lobby.
 Once you're logged in, use the chat feature to connect with an admissions staff member who will send you links to your audition and interview rooms.

 Is the scheduled audition date and time I received in my local time zone?